rugbyprof/5143-OperatingSystems/Assignments/04-Scheduling/README.md

 Notes:
 - upload zip file called `cpu_simulation_#.zip` that unzips to folder `cpu_simulation_(team#)`
 - Comment code with blocks for each function / class and major comment block with names and sources
+- remove any code you do not use